-Many people are terrified of admitting an injury because they will have to take “time off”.
-This is usually associated with losing condition, putting on weight, or losing flexibility.
+Many dancers are terrified of admitting that they have an injury because they are so worried about taking “time off”.
+This is usually associated with a fear of losing condition, putting on weight, or losing flexibility.
 This means that they eschew the “Rest” that they know they should take because there is something more important going on.
-You know the deal...
 A major performance, an exam, a casting for your dream job...
 Sound familiar?

 This is where “Relative Rest” comes in.
 It is basically a way to protect the injured area while continuing to train the rest of your body, and it has two main focuses.

 The first is resting the injured area to avoid any more damage.
 So stopping jumping, pointe work, walking... whatever activity causes pain or movement of that area.
 This may involve using crutches, a boot, some taping, or simply wearing supportive running shoes and not jumping in class.
 This does NOT mean that you rest every other area of your body, in fact, resting one area should give you much more time to train the rest of your body!

 How do you know what to rest from?
 It is extremely important to be guided by your treating therapist.
 For some injuries we must avoid loading the area, while for others, loading the area is essential for optimal healing.
 It is very important not to immobilise a joint that does not need to be immobilised, as this may cause more issues than it solves.
 This is why a correct diagnosis is so important.
 Most often, gentle movement in specific directions is essential for healing, so while you may be restricted from doing some movements, others may be very important to do.

 The second part of relative rest should actually include careful activation of the muscles around the area (if it is safe to do so) to keep the connection alive between your brain and the muscle active.
 This can make a HUGE difference in how quickly you can return to full capacity when you are allowed to use that area again and can prevent other associated injuries from developing.